MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **False**

-## Change the timeout settings for the scanner and Set-AIPFileClassification
+## Change the timeout settings for the scanner

 This configuration uses [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-By default, the Azure Information Protection scanner and the [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) PowerShell cmdlet have a timeout period of 00:15:00 (15 minutes) to inspect each file for sensitive information types or the regex expressions that you've configured for custom conditions.
-When the timeout period is reached for this content extraction process, any results before the timeout are returned and further inspection for the file stops.
+By default, the Azure Information Protection scanner has a timeout period of 00:15:00 (15 minutes) to inspect each file for sensitive information types or the regex expressions that you've configured for custom conditions.
+When the timeout period is reached for this content extraction process, any results before the timeout are returned and further inspection for the file stops, logging the message **Timeout occurred.
+Only using partial content**.

-If you experience partial results and with large files, you might need to increase this timeout period for content extraction, which you can do by configuring the following advanced client setting:
+If you experience this timeout problem because of large files, you can increase this timeout period for full content extraction:

 - Key: **ContentExtractionTimeout**